The next movie in our series of Pokémon movie reviews is the one with Lucario... and Mew! Mew?! Yeah, Mew!

 And yet, this movie features a lot of concepts that are begging to be developed, that we would like to see developed, but the movie entirely ignores them.

-There is the idea of Lucario waking up in a different time and everyone he knows is now dead, which could have led to the question of, what is he going to do with his life now, how will he live without Aaron and the Queen in the modern world... but, beyond the one scene in which Lucario wakes up, this is not even a plotpoint.
+There is the idea of Lucario waking up in a different time and everyone he knows is now dead, which could have led to the question of, what is he going to do with his life now, how will he live without Aaron and the Queen, and how will he adjust to the modern world... but, beyond the one scene in which Lucario wakes up, this is not even a plotpoint.
 Lucario never struggles with the idea of living in this foreign world because the writers knew he was going to die at the end, so they didn't waste any time with establishing something that they knew wouldn't have any lasting impact.

 When Lucario wakes up and learns that hundreds of years have passed, he pretty quickly comes to accept that Aaron has died long ago, and acts as if he's absorbed this entirely.
 But, to Lucario's perspective, he last met Aaron before having a nap, he woke up, and now Aaron is dead.
 For him, it's been a matter of minutes, not centuries.
 The movie then spends the whole time with Lucario hating Aaron over the betrayal, and was it really a betrayal, and what really happened... but the more important point should have been that, one way or the other, Aaron is dead.
 Regardless of the argument before his nap, in his mind, Lucario's best friend just died.
 Lucario never wrestles with this, or the idea that he's never going to see Aaron again.
 That could have too been an interesting point in this movie: the conflicting feelings of Lucario being angry at Aaron, but also mourning his death.
 But this never comes up.